smartsheet-platform/smartsheet-javascript-sdk/README.md

 The Smartsheet API is documented [here](http://www.smartsheet.com/developers/api-documentation).

-See below for (code examples)[#example-usage] that show how to call the various methods in this SDK.
+See below for [code examples](#example-usage) that show how to call the various methods in this SDK.

 ## Example Usage